jomjohn/drill/_docs/sql-reference/sql-functions/030-date-time-functions-and-arithmetic.md

----
-title: "Date/Time Functions and Arithmetic"
+# Date/Time Functions and Arithmetic
-date:
-parent: "SQL Functions"
----

 In addition to the TO_DATE, TO_TIME, and TO_TIMESTAMP functions, Drill supports a number of other date/time functions and arithmetic operators for use with dates, times, and intervals.
 Drill supports time functions based on the Gregorian calendar and in the range 1971 to 2037.